 Tri-tec Listed by qilin Ransomware Group

-On June 21, 2026, the qilin ransomware group added Tri-tec to its public leak site, confirming that the company’s internal files had been exfiltrated during a ransomware attack.
+On June 21, 2026, the qilin ransomware group added Tri-tec to its public leak site, claiming that the company’s internal files had been exfiltrated during a ransomware attack.

 Public reporting indicates that Tri-tec, a technology services provider, suffered a ransomware intrusion in which attackers copied sensitive internal documents before encrypting systems.
 The qilin group published proof of the breach on its dark-web leak portal, a standard step when victims do not pay the demanded ransom.
 Exact victim counts remain undisclosed, and the specific types of data inside the files have not been detailed in available reporting.
 The incident follows the group’s typical pattern of using the leak site both to pressure the victim and to demonstrate the volume of stolen material to other potential targets.